emmercm/www/src/blog/_one-few-many.md

 - A stream-consuming service has a high backlog
 	- If it consumes from multiple streams, is the problem with just one stream, a few streams, or many streams?
 The answer could help you narrow down if it was a large influx of events, or if the service needs to be scaled.
 	- If the stream is partitioned, is the backlog on one partition, a few partitions, or many partitions?
-The answer could help you
+The answer could help you narrow down the source of the traffic, and if processing is delayed for all events or just some.
 	- If the stream has different event types in it, did the throughput change for one type, a few types, or many types?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0MjMyNzE1NiwtNDk3NzU3NDcyLC0yMD
+eyJoaXN0b3J5IjpbLTIwMjYwNjQ1NywtNDk3NzU3NDcyLC0yMD
 EwODU4ODg5LDEyMzA1MDI5MzJdfQ==
 -->